 Breeding Season 2017/2018!!

-This is another repeat pairing from 2017.
 The male is very interesting in that he should have the same genetics as the female, but is overall a very dark, reddish color with blue eyes; whereas the female is light colored, with the typical red/pink eyes.
 Last year’s offspring all looked the same, but we’re hoping some of the babies that hatch out this year will emerge with blue eyes.
-If they are able to produce another nice clutch for us this year, we may hold the entire clutch back to watch their progression.

 Breeding Updates Photo Gallery!!